-Commercial salmon fishing reopened in the Subdistrict for 24 hours from 6 p.m.
+Commercial salmon fishing opened in the Subdistrict for 24 hours from 6 p.m.
 Saturday, August 15 until 6 p.m.
 Sunday, August 16.
-Permit holders are limited to 100 fathoms of gillnet in aggregate length and gillnets must have a mesh size of 6 inches or smaller.
+Permit holders were limited to 100 fathoms of gillnet in aggregate length and gillnets must have a mesh size of 6 inches or smaller.
+Silver

 Historically mid-August has had the peak commercial silver catches in the Subdistrict and this 24-hour commercial fishing period will help to determine if there is any improvement in the silver run.
-The silver run throughout Norton Sound has been much lower than expected.

 North River Tower - Camp J. B. - A NSEDC project.
 The project has escapement goals of 1,200-2,600 kings, 25,000 pinks, 550-1,100 silvers (aerial survey) and no goal yet established for chums.
 All counts except silvers should be considered minimal because of the late project start due to high water.
-Cumulative counts through August 10 were 1,053 kings, 117 sockeyes, 1,000 chums, 650,000 pinks and 510 silvers.
-The silver count is the lowest for this date in project history.
-The historical midpoint of salmon passage is mid-August
+Cumulative counts through August 17 were 1,071 kings, 120 sockeyes, 1,100 chums, 657,000 pinks and 870 silvers.
+The silver count is the lowest for this date in project history the historical midpoint of silver passage is August 18.